eProsima/Fast-DDS-monitor/docs/rst/user_manual/left_panel.rst

 he DDS domains that Fast DDS Monitor is monitoring are the ones set by the user (see :ref:`monitor_domain`) and no new domains will or could be discovered apart from them since the Domains could not be discovered, but known beforehand.
-Therefore, this panel will only update the information. |br|
+Therefore, this panel will only update the information.
 For example, having enabled the monitoring of Domain X, if an application using Fast DDS creates a new DomainParticipant in that domain with a DataWriter publishing in Topic Y, the information of that topic will appear in this view listed under Domain X to which